-So you go to the North-West of Thailand and you go on a trek.
+So as a traveller you go trekking Northern Thailand.
 Why?
 I don’t really know, it’s just what you do…so it’s what we did.
-Trekking in this area of the world is a great way to get out and see the jungle of the Thai/Burmese border, see life in the hill tribes and is a physical challenge.
+Trekking in this area of the world is a great way to get out and see the jungle of the Thai/Burmese border, see life in the hill tribes and is a rewarding physical challenge.

 Why Trek From Pai?

-The treks from Pai take different routes, and visit different villages.
+Trekking Northern Thailand from Pai takes a different route and visits different villages.
 This helps spread the money throughout the region, the poorest in Thailand.
 Plus, it meant taking a bit of time out in the odd little town of Pai.

 The Group Begins to Bond

-Sitting in the tiny mini bus we assessed the other trekkers with whom we would spend the next 36 hours.
+Sitting in the tiny minibus we assessed the other trekkers with whom we would spend the next 36 hours.
 It didn’t bode well.
 The rest of the group consisted of five people in their late-twenties, conversing in French.
 They joked, they debated, they chatted and they made no attempt to include us.
 Even more worryingly, they were all extremely lithe and looked much fitter than us.
-Even nine years ago, Mr Fluskey and I weren’t fit.

 One Small Step for Rosie

-The walk began with a walk up a long, steep and miserable road.
-It was already very hot and the heat from the sun blazed down upon our heads, while the reflected heat from the road burned from below.
+Trekking Northern Thailand began with a walk up a long, steep and miserable road.
+It was already very hot and the heat from the sun blazed down upon our heads, while the reflected heat from the road burned up from below.
 I have never been a fan of walking uphill and was quickly lagging behind, huffing, puffing and swearing.
 If you’ve read ‘A Walk in the Woods’, by Bill Bryson, then just picture a short, blonde Katz.
 Someone found me a stick and my progress (and mood) improved considerably.
-At what found like a totally random point, we turned off from the road and strode into the trees.
+At what seemed like a totally random point, we turned off from the road and strode into the trees.

 The Trekking Begins in Earnest